1. Acropolis Hill and the Parthenon

 In a short distance from Athens, you will find one of the most majestic places in Greece!
 The ancient aura and the Aegean breeze interplay to create a unique experience for anyone visiting the Temple of Poseidon in Sounion.
 The ancient temple, dedicated to the god of the seas, still stands over a high cliff.
 The endless blue of the Aegean Sea adds to the scenery and makes for an excellent visit for travelers to Athens.
 The archaeological site closes after sunset, so most travelers visit this monument late in the afternoon, to admire the colorful sunset sky along with the ancient ruins and history of the place.
 This was the spot where King Aegeus fell into the sea, after thinking his son, Theseus, died during his heroic journey to kill the Minotaur in the Labyrinth.
 The story of the king that gave his name to the Aegean Sea is one of many mythological stories you can discover at this landmark.
 The area also offers beautiful beaches, so you can combine swimming with culture!

 Hint!
 Cape Sounion and the Temple of Poseidon makes for an excellent half-day trip or full-day trip from Athens.
-You can even create your ideal trip based on your interests.
+You can even enjoy a private, tailor-made tour from Athens.